wai96yan/Scientific-Computing-with-python/README.md

     <h1>helllo</h1>
   </body>
  </html>
 Course from Freecodecamp.org.
-My submission for final exam problems and the Certificate.
+My submission for final exam problems and the Certificate. well test........